mahamed9911/discord-bot-youtube/README.md

 this is a bot used to listen to yotube vids on discord with ur friends or by yourself the bot has the following commands

+This bot uses Node.js
+discord.js (allows for making bots on discord much easier thanks to the devlopers over at discord)

 !add

 !clear